Tolar, New Mexico: 1944 explosion

 Midday on November 30, 1944, an eighty-one-car west-bound mixed freight train derailed after a hot box on the seventh car of the train led to its axle breaking.
-The train carried airplane engines, canned corned beef, mattresses, fuel oil, and 165 five-hundred pound bombs bound for the Pacific Theatre.
+The train was pulled by ATSF 5002, a 2-10-4 steam engine.
+The crew was B.L.
+Clark (engineer), J. Worley (fireman), Jack Miller (brakeman), Darry Winn (conductor), and J.J.
+Johnson (brakeman).
+The train carried airplane engines, canned corned beef, mattresses, fuel oil, and 165 five-hundred-pound bombs bound for the Pacific Theatre.
 Thirty-six cars derailed.
 The oil car caught fire.
+The train's conductor phoned to Clovis for a locomotive to pull the munitions away from the fire, but it did not arrive in time to prevent the explosion.

 After burning for twenty to thirty minutes, the munitions exploded.
 The explosion dug a crater 75 feet wide and 10 feet deep.
+Five-hundred feet of track was wrecked.
 Most of the buildings in Tolar were destroyed, including the post office, the railroad station, and the grocery.

+About 30 people lived at Tolar at the time.
 The blast was felt 120 miles away in Hereford, Texas.
 Thirty miles to the southeast in Elida, dishes fell from their shelves and windows broke in Melrose, twelve miles to the east.
+Both Clovis Army Air Field and Fort Sumner Army Air Field sent firefighters to the scene.

 One person was killed, Tolar resident Jess Brown, who was struck in the head by a piece of metal and died while being transported to the hospital in Melrose.
 His widow, Pauline Brown, received a $17,500 settlement from the railroad for his death.

 Because of the war, the Federal Bureau of Investigation sent Special Agent R.J.
-Untreiner to investigate.
-The Bureau found no signs of sabotage and that it was an accident.
+Untreiner to investigate.The Bureau found no signs of sabotage and that it was an accident.

 While The New York Times reported only a single paragraph about the accident, it was front-page news in New Mexico newspapers.
 Because of that news coverage, officials of the Manhattan Project issued a cover story of an ammunition explosion on the Alamogordo Air Force Base on July 16, 1945, after the test of the first atomic bomb.